|

 trying to cover up who I was.
 Now, dyslexia is just a part of me.”

-Winkler, until recently Chairman and CEO Ford Motor Credit Co.
+Winkler, past Chairman and CEO Ford Motor Credit Co.

 - dyslexic